noplacenoaddress/RNMnetwork/Part 4 - My experience/4 - meswifi.md

 Above the **sant Jeroni** [[1]](https://ca.wikipedia.org/wiki/Sant_Jeroni_(Montserrat)) **Montserrat** [[2]](https://ca.wikipedia.org/wiki/Montserrat) **massif** [[3]](https://en.wikipedia.org/wiki/Massif) in the image above.

 I am a recognized entrepreneur in the world of wireless IP telecommunications both in Spain and throughout South America.
-I deal with **infrastructure** [[4]](https://en.wikipedia.org/wiki/Infrastructure) in areas where large ISPs and specialized courses do not have service.
+I deal with **infrastructure** [[4]](https://en.wikipedia.org/wiki/Infrastructure) in areas where large ISP do not have service.
+I'm also a good professor about this specific technology.
+But I'm also a wild nature lover.

 ### External Links